Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.replace.withIsNotEmpty.multi` - Replace with 'isNotEmpty' everywhere in file
 - `quickfix.replace.withNotNullAware` - Replace with '...'
 - `quickfix.replace.withNotNullAware.multi` - Replace with non-null-aware operator everywhere in file
+- `quickfix.replace.withNotNullAwareElementOrEntry` - Remove the '?'
+- `quickfix.replace.withNotNullAwareElementOrEntry.multi` - Remove the '?' everywhere in file
 - `quickfix.replace.withNullAware` - Replace the '...' with a '...' in the invocation
 - `quickfix.replace.withPartOfUri` - Replace with 'part of ...'
 - `quickfix.replace.withTearOff` - Replace function literal with tear-off